-Wil the Project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact d) Result in the congregating of more than 50 people on a regular basis?
-V e) Result in the introduction of activities not currently found within the community? Ø f) Serve to encourage off-site development of presently undeveloped areas (examples include the introduction of new or expanded public utilities, new industry, commercial facilities or recreation activities)? ٦ V g) Create a significant new demand for housing? Ø a) Will the project physically divide an established community?
+Wil a) l the Project: Physically divide an established community?
+Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact / b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?
+M c) Conflict with any applicable habitat conservation plan or natural community conservation plan?
+V d) Result in the congregating of more than 50 people on a regular basis?
+V e) Result in the introduction of activities not currently found within the community? Ŋ f) Serve to encourage off-site development of presently undeveloped areas (examples include the introduction of new or expanded public utilities, new industry, commercial facilities or recreation activities)?
+V g) Create a significant new demand for housing? $\checkmark$ a) Will the project physically divide an established community?